Please follow & like us :)

 A plate with a pignoli cookie and a half cookie on top of it.

-Whether you are preparing for the holiday season, a special occasion, or just because you want to make your family happy, I have a classic Italian recipe to help you out.
+Whether preparing for the holiday season, a special occasion, or just because you want to make your family happy, I have a classic Italian recipe to help you out.

-I love to get your feedback so if you tried this Pignoli Cookies Recipe or any other recipes on this website, please leave me a comment below.
-I hope you enjoy our recipes and look forward to hearing from you!
+I love to get your feedback, so if you try this Pignoli Cookies Recipe or any other recipe on this website, please leave me a comment below.
+I hope you enjoy our recipes, and I look forward to hearing from you!

 Pignoli Cookies – Easy Italian Pine Nut Cookies